-For the 2-3 page reflective essay (500-750 words), connect your observations of groups to class readings.
+For the 2-3 page reflective essay (500-750 words), connect your observations of one or more groups to class readings.
 Either (1) focus on one group and examine 2-3 different aspects, or (2) pick a particular topic (e.g., conflict or leadership) and compare and contrast 2-3 groups.
-Cite specific readings: (Laughlin & Shippy, 1983).
-Partial draft due to Holly Mon 6 May; both the partial draft and the final essay must be submitted when due to receive full credit.
-You will have some time in class on Monday 13 May to trade and peer review close-to-final drafts.
+Cite specific readings: (Wheelan, 2009).
+Submit partial draft on Blackboard by 8 PM Mon 5 May;; both the partial draft and the final essay must be submitted when due to receive full credit.
+You will have some time in class on Tues 13 May to trade and peer review close-to-final drafts.